-We have audited the basic financial statements of Columbia Gateway Urban Renewal Agency, a component unit of the City of The Dalles, Oregon, as of and for the year ended June 30, 2019 and have issued our report thereon dated November 25, 2019.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.
+We have audited the financial statements of the governmental activities and each major fund of the Columbia Gateway Urban Renewal Agency (the Agency), as of and for the year ended June 30, 2020, which collectively comprise the Agency's basic financial statements, and have issued our report thereon dated December 20, 2021.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.